 Each school must publish an account of their Pupil Premium spending each academic year.
 As a minimum, the same information should be reported to governors.

-This must include the literacy and numeracy catch-up premium which gives schools additional funding to support Year 7 students who did not achieve the expected level in reading and/or maths at the end of Key Stage 2.
+This must include the catch-up premium which gives schools additional funding to support the Covid-19 recovery.

 Our Disadvantaged Strategy is informed by evidence and makes use of approaches recommended as a result of extensive research, for example the work of the Education Endowment Foundation.
 High quality teaching and a deep layer of pastoral support form our ‘universal offer’ for all students; a key factor in achieving this is a relentless drive to improve the quality of learning in the classroom and ensuring that high quality, targeted interventions support students where this is not sufficient to close achievement gaps.
 Through targeted additional support strategies, it is expected our Disadvantaged students will be able to: